Kenya launches probe into sex abuse claims at UK tea firms

 "I welcome the commitment by the companies to investigate, cooperate with the Kenyan authorities, and take action to protect staff in Kenya," Marriott said on Twitter.

-Meanwhile, Kericho governor Erick Mutai said county authorities had began investigating the foreign firms to "establish their complicity in this matter".
+Meanwhile, Kericho governor Erick Mutai said county authorities had begun investigating the foreign firms to "establish their complicity in this matter".

 Kenya exports an average of more than 500,000 tonnes of tea a year, according to government figures.